curegit/line-sticker-downloader/README.md

 ## Features

+- Compatible sound and animation stickers
-This download script is able to run from both CGI (browser) and CLI (terminal).
+- Able to run from both CGI (browser) and CLI (terminal)

 ## Requirements